OxalisCommunity/oxalis/doc/install/install-v2.md

 ## Prerequisites

-* Java JDK 1.6 or later.
+* Java JDK 1.6.
+We shall upgrade to Java 7 and Java 8 later :-)
 * Apache Ant 1.8 or later is needed for the installation of Metro.
 * Maven 3.x or later.
 Make sure you have updated your environment with the `M2_HOME` variable.
 * Apache Tomcat version 7.x.
 If you have a different JEE container, you need to figure out the differences on your own, sorry :-)